hudsonbridg/champss_software/champss/sps-databases/README.md

 # Pointing(_id=ObjectId('60147308fd86abb1e4b7e5b2'), ra=300.00720109575036, dec=4.540456929400711, beam_row=23, length=368640, ne2001dm=133.19571311122226, ymw16dm=104.6781383116166, maxdm=300.30837821026887, nchans=2048, search_algorithm=<SearchAlgorithm.power_spec: 1>)
 ```
 Note that when running db_utils.connect multiple times with different settings only the first connection will be established.
+When the database is running on the same machine, you can use "localhost" as the host.

 ## Access with `pymongo`